The Month Ahead (June 2024)

 Image of two students reading

-For more great reads, check out the Growing Hearts and Minds: Social-Emotional Learning Collection on our citywide Digital Library, Sora, which provides free access to hundreds of digital e-books and audiobooks for our students!
+You can find these books, and many more great reads, on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students!
+For more recommendations, check out our full Caribbean American Heritage Month Reading List!

 SPOTLIGHT ON OUR SCHOOLS